hashicorp/go-plugin/docs/extensive-go-plugin-tutorial.md

 Now, with the protoc definition in hand, we need to generate the stubs that the local client implementation can call.
 That client call will then, through the remote procedure call, call the right function on the server which will have the concrete implementation at the ready.
 Run it and return the result in the specified format.
 Because the stub needs to be available by both parties, (the client AND the server), this needs to live in a shared location.

-Why?
-Because the client is calling the stub and the server is implementing the stub.
+The client is calling the stub and the server is implementing the stub.
 Both need it in order to know what to call/implement.

-To generate the code, run this command:
+To generate the code, run the following command:

 ~~~bash
 protoc -I proto/ proto/greeter.proto --go_out=plugins=grpc:proto